danbz/signs-of-surveillance-web/README.md

  * (Not currently using) Javascript load image library https://github.com/blueimp/JavaScript-Load-Image
  * using precalculated geoJSON file for loactions, reverseGeoCoding performed via nominatim.openstreetmap.org

-* mapBox-refactor branch to move to using mapBox from leaflet js
+* refactored to move to using mapBox from leaflet js

 ![screenshot](screenshot.png)